-You can tag content while scheduling to track specific team members and their performance.
-We’ve talked to agencies that have their interns tag each piece of content they curate so they can compare and provide feedback to that team member based on a review of the performance surrounding their published content.
+You can tag content while you schedule to track specific team members and their performance.
+We’ve talked to agencies that have their interns tag each piece of content they curate, so they can compare and provide feedback to that team member based on a review of the performance surrounding their published content.

 It’s not only helpful for new team members, either.
 For a larger staff, it’s a great way to further breakdown performance around specific teams and the content they are responsible for.

 If your business handles customer support on social media, you can create an automated rule to tag any comments received containing words like who, what, why, where, and when.
 You can create a tag like “question” …